 Stage 4: Finding the Right Evidence

-Semantic search is a good starting point, but it has a real blind spot in this context: it tells you what’s conceptually similar, not what’s actually useful.
-A broad cloud infrastructure case study and a very specific Kubernetes migration case study might score almost the same on embedding similarity — but if the job post is specifically about Kubernetes, one of them is a much stronger reference than the other.
-Similarity alone doesn’t capture that difference.
+This is where most of the architectural complexity lives, and where most generic AI tools fall short.
+Semantic search is a good starting point, but it tells you what is conceptually similar, not what is actually useful.
+A broad cloud infrastructure case study and a very specific Kubernetes migration case study might score almost the same on embedding similarity, but if the job post is about Kubernetes, one of them is a much stronger reference.
+Similarity alone does not capture that difference.

 So we built a multi-stage retrieval pipeline that layers several signals on top of each other.